sblab-bioinformatics/dnmt3a-dnmt3b/README.md

-This repository contains data access, source code and a small demo for the custom computational analyses developed as part of our paper **Sequence preference of DNMT3A/B dictates genome-wide DNA methylation signature** *(under review)*
+This repository contains data access, source code and demo of the custom computational analyses developed as part of our paper **Sequence preference of DNMT3A/B dictates genome-wide DNA methylation signature** *(under review)*

 ## Data